Systems Online

 A cohomological formulation of semantic descent as a local-to-global obstruction problem in spacetime, with direct physical interpretation in relativistic systems.

-Within this framework, black holes mark the boundary of global semantic descent, where invariant structure cannot be extended across observational frames and meaning cannot be consistently reconstructed.
+Identifies event horizons and black holes as nontrivial cohomology classes obstructing global invariant structure.
+Within this framework, black holes mark the boundary of global semantic descent—regions where invariant structure cannot be extended across observational frames.

 Stacks and Higher Semantic Regimes Higher Category · Descent Theory · Cohomology